 Yo!
 Podcast #002 – John O’Nolan – Founder of Ghost

-John O’Nolan is the founder of Ghost – a profitable, not-for-profit business that gives away their code for free.
+John O’Nolan (@JohnONolan) is the founder of Ghost – a profitable, not-for-profit business that gives away their code for free.
 How?
 On the one side is Ghost the open-source publishing software.
 On the other is the same platform run as a premium hosted SaaS business.

 We rap about remote working, pricing, competition and building a future platform to help journalists monetize their craft.

 What is Yo!???
 Yo! is a celebration of great design and development online.
 The Yo!
 Newsletter curates quality new resources each week while the Yo!
 Podcast spotlights the incredible people building these resources.
 Subscribe on your favorite streaming platforms: